Last Update: November 25, 2024

 Sole F80 Treadmill

 The Sole F80’s running deck is spacious and accessible.
 The deck measures 22” x 60” and has a low step-up height.
 The deck is firm and does not feel springy like NordicTrack or ProForm treadmills do.
-This construction provides a more predictable step that may allow some runners and walkers to achieve better control over their walking and running form.
-The low step-up height helps users with restricted mobility get onto the treadmill.
-Lastly, this treadmill’s wide and spacious deck accommodates users with a wide or long step.
+This construction provides a more predictable step that may allow some runners and walkers to control their walking and running form better.

 The Sole F80 is a powerful treadmill.
 It has a 3.5 HP motor.
 The speed range is 0.5 to 12 mph.
 There are 15 levels of incline, but it does not decline.
 This treadmill is suitable for one long-distance runner or sharing among users who exercise less frequently/intensely.

-You don’t need a subscription to train on the Sole F80.
-While Sole has an app, the Sole Plus app, it does not require a subscription to access the content.
-The app has some trainer-led content that you can use when you establish a Bluetooth connection to a compatible Sole cardio machine.
-The Sole F80 also has onboard content including fitness tests, interval workouts, heart rate training, and user-defined programs.
+The Sole F80 also has onboard content, including fitness tests, interval workouts, heart rate training, and user-defined programs.
 These programs can be customized to suit your fitness level and time constraints.
 Sole’s training is not restricted to what’s offered by the brand.
 The Sole F80’s 10-inch touchscreen display provides access to tons of content options.

-Third-party apps come preloaded on the Sole F80.
-Most of these are entertainment apps such as Netflix, Hulu, and Prime.
-There’s also the Kinomap app which provides virtual training content, structured workouts, and more.
-The app can even control the treadmill’s speed and incline levels.
 That’s not all.
 The Sole F80 supports screen mirroring on Apple and Android devices.
 You can mirror content from any of your favorite training apps onto the F80.
 The training and entertainment options are practically limitless.
 Other features like Bluetooth speakers, a wireless charging pad, and a tablet rack ensure your training experience is great.

 + PROS

-- The Sole F80 has preloaded training and entertainment apps.
+- Preloaded training and entertainment apps

-- The 3.5 HP motor can support walking and running.
+- 3.5 HP motor

 – CONS